A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 "Making it easy" is not a feature.
 It is a profound act of respect for your customer's time, and they will reward you for it with their loyalty.

-The Heart of Our Promise: "The Power of Choice and Flexibility."
+Pattern Two: "The Power of Choice and Flexibility."

 We are all unique.
 The thrilling adventure for one person is a terrifying ordeal for another.
 The relaxing spa day for one is a boring afternoon for someone else.
 Imposing a specific, unchangeable experience on someone is a risky proposition.